googlegenomics/readthedocs/docs/source/loading_data.rst

 For more detail, see `managing datasets <https://cloud.google.com/genomics/v1beta2/managing-datasets>`_.

-Import your VCFs in Google Cloud Storage to your Google Genomics Dataset.
+Import your VCFs from Google Cloud Storage to your Google Genomics Dataset.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * THE_NEW_DATASET_ID This was returned in the output of the prior command.